This morning, the 2022 conforming loan limits were officially announced by the FHFA, with the baseline limit hitting a whopping $647,200.

 Each year, the Federal Housing Finance Authority (FHFA) adjusts the conforming loan limit based on home price movement from the third quarter of the prior year to the next.

-Because 2021 has been an absolute monster of a year for the housing market, the agency is widely expected to increase the conforming loan limit substantially.
+Because 2021 has been an absolute monster of a year for the housing market, the agency was able to increase the conforming loan limit substantially.

-Who Is Offering the 2022 Conforming Loan Limits Today?
+Who Was Already Offering the 2022 Conforming Loan Limits?

-At the moment, at least two major mortgage companies have made announcements regarding the 2022 conforming loan limit.
+Back in October, two major mortgage companies made announcements regarding the 2022 conforming loan limit.

-Interestingly, one is a wholesale mortgage lender that works exclusively with mortgage brokers.
+Interestingly, one a wholesale mortgage lender that works exclusively with mortgage brokers.

-United Wholesale Mortgage (UWM) said it will honor the 2022 conforming loan limits ahead of the FHFA November announcement.
+United Wholesale Mortgage (UWM) said it would honor the 2022 conforming loan limits ahead of the FHFA November announcement.

 They are the nation’s #1 wholesale lender, so there’s a good chance your mortgage broker works with them (if you decide to go the broker route).

-Meanwhile, top correspondent lender PennyMac (formerly Countrywide, kind of) announced it will offer conforming high balance loan amounts up to at least $625,000 in all states and counties.
+Meanwhile, top correspondent lender PennyMac (formerly Countrywide, kind of) announced it would offer conforming high balance loan amounts up to at least $625,000 in all states and counties.

-But they said counties that have 2021 high cost loan limits that already exceed $625,000 will not change at this time.
+But they said counties that have 2021 high cost loan limits that already exceed $625,000 would not change at that time.

-Additionally, it seems they will price these loans as conforming high balance, which means interest rates could fall between a conforming loan and a jumbo.
+Additionally, it seemed they were pricing these loans as conforming high balance, which meant interest rates could fall between a conforming loan and a jumbo.

-Still, it could mean more loan approvals for those unable to get a jumbo loan, perhaps due to a down payment or home equity shortcoming.
+Still, it may have led to more loan approvals for those unable to get a jumbo loan, perhaps due to a down payment or home equity shortcoming.

-UWM didn’t specify pricing on the loans, but they could be offering theirs at conforming prices, which is an even better deal.
+UWM didn’t specify pricing on the loans, but they could have been offering theirs at conforming prices, which is an even better deal.

 This move could offset the recent hike in mortgage rates, which together with rising property values are eroding affordability for perspective home buyers.